 Net Current Replacement Cost This represents the cost of replacing or recreating a particular expenses incurred in realising the asset.

-Net Realisable Value The open market value of an asset in its existing use less any equivalents.
+Net Realisable Value The open market value of an asset in its existing use less any investments, including derivative instruments, and cash and cash equivalents.

 Non-Current Assets (formerly Fixed Assets)